vcuspinera/Banxico_SIE_API_guide/README.md

 - `getSeriesData` - requests the time series data from the SIE, up to 100 series at a time.
 It returns a vector with the requested information.

-- `getSeriesCurrentValue` - this is a function similar to `getSeriesData`, but it returns a vector with only the last value of the requestes time series.
+- `getSeriesCurrentValue` - this is a function similar to `getSeriesData`, but it returns a vector with only the last value of the requests time series.

 - `getSeriesMetadata` - retrieve [metadata](https://en.wikipedia.org/wiki/Metadata) for the requested series.

 - `getSerieDataFrame` - allows to get a data.frame from only ONE time series of the vector returned by the `getSeriesData` utility function.

-_Note: In some cases, to use one of this functions you should previously use another(s) of the mentioned functions; for example, to use `getSeriesMetadata` you you should previously call `setToken` and `getSeriesData`._
+_Note: In some cases, to use one of these functions you should previously use another(s) of the mentioned functions; for example, to use `getSeriesMetadata` you should previously call `setToken` and `getSeriesData`._

 Additionally, I have created a customed support function that can be found in the __src__ folder of this repo, for helping analysts and researchers to easily explore the time series: